georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The Location of the Inmate

-Depositors may check the status of the funds using the GDC’s payment receipt platform.
-To confirm the fund status, the inmate’s ID number is required.
+Depositors may check the status of the funds using GDC’s payment receipt platform.
+The inmate’s ID number is required to confirm the fund status.

 disclaimer